Thursday, March 13, 2008 2008 , Australia , Carnival , Media , Service , Social Networking , Startup , Web , Website

 It depends

-• What are your thoughts on the future trends of your service and market segment you are in?
+• What are your thoughts on the future trends of your service and the market segment you are in?

 Strong growth